Up to 50% off* on over 100 top brands! Shop

 Added features of The North Face Summit Series

-For those who don’t quite require AMK-level gear, The North Face’s Summit Series features some great jackets, pants, base layers and fleeces, each crafted with the needs of outdoors enthusiasts in mind.
-As an example, many climbing jackets from the series are designed with a hood compatible with a climbing helmet, and hand pockets which remain accessible even when wearing a harness.
-The brand has also ditched the shoulder seams on many outer shell models to increase comfort for those wearing a backpack over long periods of time.
+The brand has also ditched the shoulder seams on many outer shell models to increase comfort for those wearing a backpack over long periods.
 The clothing collection is also filled with small add-ons to keep you that little bit warmer, such as chin guards with laser-cut perforations for better breathability, cuff tabs with a hook-and-loop closure to ensure they stay shut and a metallized finish inside to reflect body heat.

 Share